-MARINE AND FRESHWATER CHEMISTRY FIELD COURSE
+CHEM3621 MARINE AND FRESHWATER CHEMISTRY FIELD COURSE

-This course will NOT be offered during the 2022/23 academic year.
+(2 credits) (Level 3) (Semester 2) This course will NOT be offered during the 2023/24 academic year.

-CHEM3610 - Marine and Freshwater Chemistry AND

-Preference will be given to students majoring in Environmental Chemistry.
+CHEM3610 - Marine and Freshwater Chemistry or CHEM3612 - Atmospheric Chemistry and Biogeochemical Cycles AND Permission of Head of Department.
+Preference will be given to students pursuing a major in Environmental Chemistry.